 The Civil Liability Act 1961 provides for the defence of ‘contributory negligence’, and this is available for defendants in a personal injury claim.
 Under Section 34(1), where it can be shown that the injury suffered by the plaintiff was caused partly by their own negligence, then blame and the damages recoverable will be apportioned accordingly.

-Under Section 5 of the GPSR, if a company can prove that a product is safe and complies with any specific rules of the Member State in laying down health and safety requirements that the product must satisfy to be marketed or if it conforms with the voluntary Irish standards transposing the European standards, then it may be able to resist a conviction.
-The Competition and Consumer Protection Commission (CCPC) is still able to take “appropriate measures” where it considers that a product is dangerous to consumers, and may require its recall or withdrawal and impose restrictions on it being placed on the market.
+Under Regulation 5 of the GPSR, if a company can prove that a product is safe and complies with any specific rules of the MS in laying down health and safety requirements that the product must satisfy to be marketed or if it conforms with the voluntary Irish standards transposing the European standards, then it may be able to resist a conviction.
+The Competition and Consumer Protection Commission (CCPC) is still able to take “appropriate measures” where it considers that a product is dangerous to consumers and may require its recall or withdrawal and impose restrictions on it being placed on the market.

 Any defences regarding breach of contract are premised on the nature and specific terms of the contract itself.